 California Highway Patrol vehicles guard the entrance to the now burned-out neighborhood, and officers point to the “Road Closed” sign when cars approach.
 NBC Bay Area was able to show press credentials to get in, but officials reminded the crew of a curfew (Santa Rosa officials decided to impose a curfew to prevent looting and officials say that has helped so far).

-The first sense that hits you when approaching Coffey Park is the smell —burned, almost charred earth, metal, grass, plastic, all blended together.
+The first thing that hits you when approaching Coffey Park is the smell —burned, almost charred earth, metal, grass, plastic, all blended together.
 It looks like something out of a movie set — “Apocalypse Now” or “War of the Worlds,”— except it’s not.
 All that's visible is pure destruction; the fire burned everything down.
 People’s homes, cars and belongings are now lost in the ashes forever.

 More than 1,100 home were destroyed the night the fire swallowed Coffey Park, a square-mile of middle-class homes and friendly neighbors in Santa Rosa, which was one of the hardest hit in the wildfires.
 Thirty-thousand people evacuated and a day later all that was left was dust.
 Broken glass from windows line the street; molten plastic trash cans spill over on the sidewalk.